compliance in financial services: risk professional headaches and how to solve them

 In addition to these facets, we now understand culture plays an invaluable role in ensuring that compliance is completed to standard, quickly and efficiently.
 A “Culture of Compliance” is critical in ensuring that individuals involved in the compliance function are well trained, motivated and engaged with their roles.
 Without being so, there is ample opportunity for human error to come into play, potentially leading to non-compliance and the repercussions that this brings.

-This has been explained in detail by banking expert Chris Skinner, in his blog the Financier:
+This has been explained in detail by banking expert Chris Skinner:

 As Chris notes above, the importance of compliance now also means that professionals must be involved in the decision making process at all levels, up to Executive level, as the role is too important to be siloed.